H:ipv-clock-admissible — Pregão drop-out prices admit the IPV-clock interpretation as willingness-to-supply observations¶

 The entire structural exercise rests on one reading: in a descending-clock reverse auction, the price at which a losing firm drops out is the lowest price it would accept — its cost.
 If that reading holds, drop-outs reveal each firm's willingness to supply and the decomposition is a genuine cost-based counterfactual.
 If firms instead drop out for strategic reasons (collusion, sniping, budget limits), the numbers become a price-formation re-weighting exercise rather than structural primitives.
 This is the load-bearing assumption of the paper.

 Evidence strength: Partial (toward Supports).
-The diagnostic battery has landed.
-Censoring (Turnbull NPMLE, AN-013): exclusion share 74% (non-pharma) and 82% (pharma) under the most-agnostic winner treatment — same direction as baseline.
-Auction-level scale shocks (AN-014): Krasnokutskaya correction with ICCs 0.36–0.59 leaves the decomposition intact; a Gaussian-copula relaxation with within-auction cost correlation up to ρ_c=0.3 drifts the exclusion share by <5 pp and the total effect by <10%.
-Bidder coordination (AN-015): Conley-Decarolis close-pair shares and Bajari-Ye T1 ratios both stable or falling post-cutoff — no differential-coordination shock.
-Cross-modality discipline (Convite GPV vs Pregão drop-out) lines up in the key pharma non-SME cell.
-The diagnostics do not prove IPV; they show the decomposition is not mechanically produced by the most obvious deviations from IPV.
-Yellow remains appropriate.
+The IPV-clock interpretation is now disciplined on five independent margins, each addressing a different deviation from the IPV benchmark. (i) Censoring (Turnbull NPMLE, AN-013): exclusion share 74% (non-pharma) and 82% (pharma) under the most-agnostic winner treatment — same direction as baseline. (ii) Auction-level scale shocks (AN-014): Krasnokutskaya correction with ICCs 0.36–0.59 leaves the decomposition intact; a Gaussian-copula relaxation with within-auction cost correlation up to ρ_c=0.3 drifts the exclusion share by <5 pp and the total effect by <10%. (iii) Cross-modality discipline (AN-019): Convite GPV vs Pregão drop-out recoveries line up in the key pharma non-SME cell. (iv) Bidder coordination (AN-015): Conley-Decarolis close-pair shares and Bajari-Ye T1 ratios both stable or falling post-cutoff — no differential-coordination shock. (v) Exit-at-cost itself (paper §6.2, Online Appendix OA-C): the sharpest version of the threat is bounded directly.
+Following Haile–Tamer (2003), exits are treated as bounds on cost rather than costs; a markup common to all bidders cancels in the decomposition differences, so only a type-differential markup can overturn the ordering.
+In the worst case (SME costs pushed below exits, non-SMEs at face value, entry held fixed) the exclusion-dominant ordering survives a differential markup up to 0.29 of the exit price in non-pharmaceuticals and the entire [0, 0.30] grid in pharmaceuticals — a reversal would require SMEs to leave ~30% more surplus unbid than non-SMEs at every auction, in the direction that already biases against the finding.
+The diagnostics do not prove IPV; they show the conclusion survives bounded departures from it, and is not mechanically produced by the most obvious deviations.
+Yellow remains appropriate — the convergence of five margins is the strongest within-project discipline, but cross-jurisdictional replication is the only path beyond it.

 Theory¶